Devops 101: How to deal with regexes in Ansible's YAML

 So, to make it up to you, today, I’ll give you a little tip on how to correctly handle regexes

 in YAML.
-This may prove particularly useful with Ansible’s lineinfile
+This may prove particularly useful with Ansible’s lineinfile module.

 The situation